Furniture Row’s Sofa Buying Guide

 - A modular sectional is different from a traditional sectional because the sections in a modular sectional can be pieced together in any configuration to suit any room shape, whereas traditional sectionals can only come together in 1 or 2 predetermined configurations.

-How Well it's Made = How Much You Paid!
+How Well It's Made = How Much You Paid!

 Regardless of size and added features, sofas and sectionals are made similarly.
 Understanding the basics about how frames and internal support systems are constructed is an easy way to see if you’re spending your money wisely.